fehnomenal/hashids-spring-boot-starter/README.md

 ## `@Hashids` annotation

+### Model fields

-Alternatively, you can annotate fields in your models with `@systems.fehn.boot.starter.hashids.jackson.Hashids`:
+Alternatively, you can annotate fields in your models with `@systems.fehn.boot.starter.hashids.Hashids`:

 ```java
 public class UserModel {